zaynar/f2rust/README.md

 outputting to `rsspice/src/generated/`.

 * `rsspice`: The public API for the translated SPICE Toolkit.
-Also includes the `TSPICE` regression tests when built with the `tspice` feature.
+Also includes the TSPICE regression tests when built with the `tspice` feature.

+* `tspice-patches`: We can't distribute the original Toolkit code, so these patches must be manually applied after downloading it.

+`rsspice` is also published at <https://github.com/zaynar/rsspice>, including the generated code.
+That is so the [published crate](https://crates.io/crates/rsspice) has corresponding source available, without cluttering the main development repository with ~1.4 million lines of generated code.